 Street Youth Ministries

 SYM is a nonprofit, faith-based organization serving homeless youth and youth in crisis, ages 13–26 by meeting the immediate basic needs of food, clothing, and shelter along with drop-in services, advocacy, mentoring, and activities.
-Contact Judy.
+Contact Rowena.

 U-District Food Bank